How to Train Your Brain to Think Like a Genius

 #3 Master Lucid Dreaming

 Also known as a conscious dream, a lucid dream occurs when the dreamer is aware that she or he is dreaming but is able to stay with the dream.
 Some of the greatest writers, scientists and inventors in history have employed lucid dreaming (either on purpose or by accident) to solve problems and make new discoveries.
-Friedrich August Kekule von Stradonitz used it to discover the true nature of carbon, Elias Howe used it to invent the sewing machine, and Robert Louis Stevenson used it to conceive ideas for his classic novel, The Strange Case of Dr. Jekyll and Mr. Hyde.
+Friedrich August Kekule von Stradonitz used dreaming to discover structure theory and benzene theory, Elias Howe used it to invent the sewing machine, and Robert Louis Stevenson used it to conceive ideas for his classic novel, The Strange Case of Dr. Jekyll and Mr. Hyde.
 Although lucid dreaming can take time to master, it is well worth the effort.

 #4 Forget the Facts